khrystynaO/blueprints/blues/README.md

-# **Blues Notecard - Three Fridge Problem Blueprint Guide**
+# **Multi-Connectivity IoT Starter with Blues Notecard**

-The **Three Fridge Problem** demonstrates the versatility of **Blues Notecard** technology by building identical refrigerator monitoring devices that work across **Cellular**, **Wi-Fi**, and **LoRa** networks using the same firmware.
-This comprehensive monitoring system tracks temperature, battery voltage, barometric pressure, cellular signal strength, and door status with automatic alerts and bi-directional communication through **Blynk IoT**.
+A single firmware, three-connectivity-type demo — Cellular, Wi-Fi, and LoRaWAN — powered by Blues Notecard and fully integrated with Blynk IoT.
+Includes a real-world setup with identical units deployed in the lab, in the field, and on the move.
+Tracks temperature, voltage, pressure, door status, and signal strength — with alerts and bi-directional control.
+Perfect for testing or deploying multi-network IoT solutions with zero backend setup.

 ## **Step 1: Understanding the Hardware Architecture**